js-d/forecasting-class-sp23/index.md

  * <a href="https://berkeley.zoom.us/j/93592932586?pwd=Y1hBNEp4OGVqWHMvOXZKcmd1L0d6QT09">Zoom link</a> for first 2 weeks of class

 This class will be heavily disussion-based and attendance will count towards the grade.
-Monday and Wednesday lectures will be a combination of traditional lecture and group activities, while Friday will be student-led small group discussions with instructors helping to facilitate.
+Monday and Wednesday lectures will be a combination of traditional lecture and group activities, while most Fridays will be student-led small group discussions with instructors helping to facilitate.

 Instead of exams, there will be a final project.
 Students in Stat260 will be expected to do a more substantial project.

-There will be no official lab / discussion block, but some homework will involve programming and we will have GSIs available during the lab slot to help students debug.
+There will be no official lab / discussion block, but some homework will involve programming.

 ## Grading

 Grades will be based on a combination of:
  * Lecture attendance (15%)
- * Weekly forecasting exercises (20%)
+ * Forecasting Performance (20%)
  * Homework (35%)
  * Final project (30%)